Problem: Reducing PDF file size on Mac

 You can open a PDF document in preview mode and then select File–>Export.
 In export dialog select Reduce File Size for Quartz Filter and click save.
 A PDF file will be created by the specified name in export dialog with a minimal file size.
 However the export is not good for use as it substantially reduce the resolution and hence was not a good solution.

-Then i stumbled across another simple and free solution.
+Then I stumbled across another simple and free solution by Jerome Colas.
 You need to download the below given filters and copy it to the appropriate location as per your OS.